-The applicant proposes to replace 397 deteriorating boat dock fingers within an existing 407 boat slip anchorage (Exhibit No. 4).
-A finger is a portion of a floating dock section which is perpendicular to the walkways and is used for tying up and boarding boats (see Exhibit #5 for typical dock layout).
+The applicant proposes to repair 144 and replace 80 deteriorating boat dock fingers within an existing approximately 235 boat slip anchorage (Exhibit No. 2).
+A finger is a portion of a floating dock section which is perpendicular to the walkways and is used for tying up and boarding boats (see Exhibit No. 3 for typical dock layout).
 The new dock fingers will be the same dimensions as the existing dock fingers.
 The purpose of the project is to replace old and deteriorating dock fingers, as County required maintenance, to ensure that the anchorage is maintained in a safe and operable condition.
 There will not be a change to the number or size of the existing boat slips which are formed by the fingers.